-Askin distributed its Supplier Code of Conduct to key suppliers and all new suppliers.
-Additionally, the Code was also incorporated into the Askin Human Resources Manual.
+Askin distributed its Supplier Code of Conduct to all current suppliers in 2024.
+Additionally, the Supplier Code Conduct is part of the Askin Human Resources Manual.
 The Supplier Code of Conduct applies to all manufacturers, suppliers, agencies and contractors involved in the conduct of Askin's business and the supply of its goods and services.
 It sets out our expectations on compliance with the law, ethical business practices, and labour and human rights, including our expectations that they should have in place grievance and due diligence procedures to manage ethical issues within their supply chain.
 The Supplier Code of Conduct requires our suppliers to make reasonable efforts to monitor their supply chain and ensure that their suppliers are aware of, and compliant with, the aims of the Supplier Code of Conduct.
 The Supplier Code of Conduct is available on the Askin Performance Panels and Bondor NZ websites.